Hurdling: Technique

 In men's hurdles, it is usually necessary to straighten the leg at the top of the flight path over the hurdle, although a partial bend in the knee gains a faster push-off when the athlete hits the ground.
 The ability to do this depends on the runner's leg length.
 As soon as the foot has cleared the hurdle, the knee starts bending again to lessen the effect of a long, slow pendulum.
 In women's hurdles, the lead leg is usually straight and the center of gravity does not rise relative to a normal running stride.
 Another way to view it is the “foot-path”: "shortest path up and the shortest path down".
 The opposite arm reaches farther forward and the elbow travels out to the side and then behind to make room for the trailing leg.
 The trailing leg also leads with the knee, but the foot and knee are horizontal, tucked up as tight as possible into the armpit.

 As soon as the lead leg begins its descent, a strong downward push is exerted to enable the trailing leg's knee to come up under the armpit and in front of the chest.
 This enables the recovery of some of the energy expended in the flight.
 As the lead leg touches down to the ground, it is critical that the runner remains in a sprint.
-As soon as his or her lead leg touches down, the trail leg arm drives the rest of the body forward.
+As soon as the lead leg touches down, the trail leg arm drives the rest of the body forward.

 In the 100m and 110m hurdle events, the fastest hurdlers use the three-step technique.
 This means that three large steps are taken in between all of the hurdles.
 In order to do this efficiently, hurdlers must take long strides and maintain their speed for the entire race.
 If a hurdler begins to slow down while three-stepping, they may not be able to make it through all of the hurdles and may have to switch to a four-stepping or five-stepping technique.
 When three- or five-stepping, a hurdler will use the same lead leg for all of the hurdles.
 If a hurdler four steps, they will have to switch lead legs at each hurdle.